 Products should be kept at an appropriate temperature shall be kept at all times from harvest to retail.
 The investments (money and effort) put into production, post-harvest handling and cooling products to the appropriate temperature is quickly lost if products are exposed to unfavourable and/or fluctuating temperatures later in the value/ distribution chain.
 Therefore, a good dialogue by all participants along the distribution chain shall include discussions on how to establish an unbroken cool chain.
 The cool chain should be established and maintained from harvest to retail stage – which includes instre ?? or point of final sale display.

-4.14 Place orders and/or change orders in timely manner
+4.14 Place orders and change orders in timely manner

 Orders should be placed in a timely manner that gives the producers enough time harvest products at the appropriate time of day, cool products to the appropriate temperature, sort/ grade and pack according to specifications given.
 If orders are placed or changed shortly before time of dispatch producers may have to send products that are not properly cooled.
 This will reduce the shelf life of the products and increase food loss and waste.
 It may also lead to sorting and packing having to be done too quickly to allow for careful handling and for quality assurance to be carried out properly.
 In cases where orders are placed in foreign countries requiring several days or weeks of sea travel last minute orders is often not feasible.